| |

 discomfort is usually minor and healing often occurs in about

 a week, a more severe sunburn may require medical attention.
+Recognizing

-Sunburn
+Sunburn Symptoms

 of sunburn are well known: skin becomes red, painful, and abnormally

 warm after sun exposure.
+What

-to Do
+to Do Consult

 a doctor if the sunburn affects an infant younger than 1 year